ltttttttttttt/QuicklyRunGradleTask/README.md

 # QuicklyRunGradleTask
 IntellJ plugin for quickly to run gradle tasks

-The function can be found in Tools>QuicklyRunGradleTask, or directly using the Alt+V shortcut keys
+The function can be found in Tools>QuicklyRunGradleTask,or directly using the Alt+V shortcut keys

 # Operation
-Gradle->intellij->runide start an IDE and run or debug the plug-in Gradle->intellij->buildplugin is packaged, and the product is in build\distributions
+Gradle->intellij->runide start an IDE and run or debug the plug-in

+Gradle->intellij->buildplugin is packaged, and the product is in build\distributions

 # Use